yuki-yano10/CrosSplice/README.md

 - download a VCF file containing genotype information obtained from WGS data (e.g., output of GATK HaplotypeCaller), along with the corresponding RNA-seq data.
 - perform STAR alignment on RNA-seq data to generate SJ.out.tab files.
 - bgzip the SJ.out.tab files.
-- prepare metadata that associates each RNA-seq sample with its corresponding WGS sample and tissue name, and create a sample list containing tisuse names in the follwoing format:
+- prepare metadata that associates each RNA-seq sample with its corresponding WGS sample and tissue name, and create a sample list (```sjouttab_list.txt```) containing tisuse names in the follwoing format:

 ```
 Repository_sample_id    Run     Tissue  Path